Medical Assisting Specialist Training in DC

 1101 Vermont Avenue, N.W suite L002, Washington, District of Columbia 20005Medical Assistant – Certificate Program

-Career Technical Institute’s Certificate-level Medical Assistant program is imparted at their campus in the city of Anchorage, DC.
-The majority of of the school’s 434 students are on short programs of under two years.
-Career Technical Institute is institutionally accredited by the Council on Occupational Education.* The cost of tuition for the Medical Assisting program is, as a rough guide, in the order of $16,995 yearly.
-Program completion is normally 11 months.
+The Certificate program at Career Technical Institute is based at their campus in the city of Anchorage.
+The college has in the order of 434 students in total, with most students on programs that last under 2 years.
+Career Technical Institute is institutionally accredited by the Council on Occupational Education.* Tuition fees for the Medical Assisting program are generally in the order of $16,995 annually.
+The typical program completion time is 11 months.

 * Tuition fees and accredition status are correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm with college before applying.